googleapis/google-api-nodejs-client/README.md

     $ npm install -d

+Tests use mocha.
+To run all tests you can use

+    $ npm test

+which looks for tests in the `./tests` directory.
+To run a particular test, you may use

+    $./node_modules/.bin/mocha tests/some_test.js

-Install mocha globally to be able to run the tests.
+Alternatively, install mocha globally to run the tests.

     $ npm install -g mocha

-To run the unit tests, use the following command.
-Ensure that your code has an appropriate set of unit tests which all pass.
+With globally installed mocha, running all tests is done with

     $ mocha tests/*

+and a single test with

+    $ mocha tests/some_test.js

 Your code should honor the
 [Google JavaScript Style Guide](http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml).